-- Number of Awards: Approximately 70 opportunities are offered.
+- Number of Awards: NA

-- The award can be taken in Japan
+- The program can be taken in Japan

-Nationality: Applicant must be nationals of countries eligible for the YLP (School of Government).
+- Nationality: Applicant must be nationals of countries eligible for the YLP (School of Government).
 An applicant who has Japanese nationality at the time of application is not eligible.

-Age: Applicants must be, in principle, under 40 years of age as of October 1, 2019 (i.e. born on or after October 2, 1979).
+- Age: Applicants must be, in principle, under 40 years of age as of October 1, 2020

 Academic Background: Applicants must hold a Bachelor’s degree or equivalent from a recognized/accredited university or college, and have achieved excellent academic performance.